ajshah91/academic-kickstart/content/authors/ankit/_index.md

   url: "https://www.mit.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: AI researcher interested in expanding the repertoire of tasks that robots can learn.
+bio: PhD candidate at MIT interested in expanding the repertoire of tasks that robots can learn.

 interests:
 - Robotics